mia-platform-marketplace/Go-Call-CRUD-Template/README.md

 ## Expose an endpoint to your CRUD

 Now you need to expose this CRUD with an endpoint.
 In particular, your *go-crud* microservice is designed to contact a CRUD with the following endpoint path: */orders*.
 In a similar way to what you have done when creating an endpoint to your microservice, you have to select _Endpoints_ section again.
 Give to your endpoint the following path: **/orders**.
-Then, specify that you want to connect your endpoint to a CRUD and, finally, select *orders_crud*.
+Then, specify that you want to connect your endpoint to a CRUD and, finally, select the proper CRUD base path (it should be */orders-crud*).

 ## Save your changes